-Top 5 2nd Quarter Trades of SI - GuruFocus.com
+Top 5 2nd Quarter Trades of Si - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were SIGNATURE SECURITIES GROUP CORPORATION’s top five trades of the quarter.
+According to GuruFocus data, these were Signature Wealth Management Partners, LLC’s top five trades of the quarter.

-SIGNATURE SECURITIES GROUP CORPORATION reduced their investment in ARCA:IVV by 5,908 shares.
-The trade had a 0.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $411.02.
+Signature Wealth Management Partners, LLC reduced their investment in BATS:JPST by 6,154 shares.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.08.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, SIGNATURE SECURITIES GROUP CORPORATION bought 41,860 shares of ARCA:IQLT for a total holding of 55,792.
-The trade had a 0.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $33.1.
+Signature Wealth Management Partners, LLC reduced their investment in ARCA:GSY by 5,298 shares.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.62.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.